madrury/madrury.github.io/_posts/2026-03-01-life-without-lebesgue.markdown

   - There is a shift in qualitative behaviour of the integrand at $x = 1$, this suggests splitting into two integrals at this boundary.
   - For $x < 1$, the function seems to be converging pointwise (though not uniformly!) to zero.
 This suggests the integrals over $[0, 1]$ limit to zero.
   - For $x \geq 1$ the integrands seem to be limiting to some function like $x \mapsto \frac{1}{x^k}$, though we'll have to figure out what $k$ is.
   - For $x > A$, i.e. very large $x$, the integrands die out quickly.
-This suggests they have a negligable effect.
+This suggests they have a negligible effect.

 These considerations suggest fixing a large $A > 0$, and then splitting our integral into three pieces, working piece by piece: